 Checklist for preparing data to upload to DRYAD or other repository.

-➤ All data used to generate a published result should be included in the archive.
+➤ All data used to generate a published result should be included in the archive, including digital raw data (raw sequencing reads, photos, videos, sound recordings, etc.).
 For papers with multiple experiments, this may mean a corresponding number of data files.

 ➤ Save each file with a short, meaningful file name (see DRYAD recommendations here).